Bonniface/TMLC-Fellowship/README.md

-# Text Classification
+# Text CLeaning And Classification

-## E-commerce Product Categorization

 **E-commerce** (electronic commerce) is the activity of electronically buying or selling of products on online services or over the [**Internet**](https://en.wikipedia.org/wiki/Internet).
 It frequently uses the [**web**](https://en.wikipedia.org/wiki/World_Wide_Web), if not entirely, for at least some of the life cycle of a transaction, while it may also use other technologies like [**e-mail**](https://en.wikipedia.org/wiki/Email).
 Typical e-commerce transactions include the purchase of products (like books from Amazon) or services (such as music downloads in the form of digital distribution such as the iTunes Store). [**Online retail**](https://en.wikipedia.org/wiki/Online_shopping), [**electronic markets**](https://en.wikipedia.org/wiki/Electronic_markets), and [**online auctions**](https://en.wikipedia.org/wiki/Online_auction) are the three areas of e-commerce.
 E-commerce is supported by [**electronic business**](https://en.wikipedia.org/wiki/Electronic_business).
 The purpose of e-commerce is to enable customers to shop and pay online over the Internet, saving both time and space for consumers and businesses while also significantly improving transaction efficiency.